Beraliv/beraliv.dev/packages/blog2/src/content/2020-01-07-whats-inside-udemy-player.md

 ![VTT thumbnail sprites file structure](/whats-inside-udemy-player/thumbnail-sprites-vtt-file-structure.png)

-[VideoJS sneakpeek](https://gist.github.com/Beraliv/92a80cd531cd8e0535f7fabd05fda88d#file-vendor-videojs-js-L12507) is used to parse VTT sprites.
-Find more at [`videojs-sneakpeek`](https://github.com/udemy/videojs-sneakpeek)
+[Video.js Sneakpeek](https://github.com/udemy/videojs-sneakpeek) is used to parse VTT sprites.
+If you're interested in what `videojs-sneakpeek.min.js` looked like when Udemy used it in 2020, please check [my gist](https://gist.github.com/Beraliv/92a80cd531cd8e0535f7fabd05fda88d#file-vendor-videojs-js-L12507) (it has 14K lines of codes so it can take up to 10 seconds to load the gist).

 <video autoPlay loop muted playsInline>
   <source src="https://res.cloudinary.com/beraliv/video/upload/v1626469589/blog_beraliv_dev/whats-inside-udemy-player/udemy-thumbnail-update-based-on-vtt.webm" type="video/webm"></source>